 The word "essential" doesn't mean necessary or required for humans.
 "Essential" comes from the poetic way of thinking about the "essence" or "life force" of a plant.

 Don't confuse essential oils with infused or macerated oils.
-These oils are vegetable oils with the fragrance of a plant infused into the oil by soaking the plant material in the oil.
+These oils are vegetable oils with the fragrance of a plant infused by soaking the plant material in the oil.
 Infused oils can make good aromatherapy carrier oils.

 Another process less often used to make essential oils used in aromatherapy is hydrodistillation — the plant material is boiled in water, the resulting steam is cooled, and then the water and essential oil are separated.

-The other process for making essential oils is expression (also called cold pressing).
-It is used primarily to produce citrus oils, such as lemon and orange, where the peel is pressed to release the oil it contains.
+The other process for making essential oils is expression (also called cold pressing, though that's a technically inaccurate term — it should be cold expressing).
+It is used primarily to produce citrus oils, where oil is squeezed from the peel.

 Solvent Extraction – Absolutes

 Some oils, such as jasmine and benzoin, used in aromatherapy aren't technically essential oils but are absolutes.
-These oils are extracted from plant material using a solvent.
-This process produces what is called a concrete.
-The concrete is then processed further to make an oil called an absolute.
+These oils are extracted from plant material using a solvent in a process that produces what is called a concrete.
+The concrete is then further processed to make an absolute oil.

 Carbon Dioxide Extraction